osilander/genomics-tutorial/ngs-tools/index.rst

     conda install cool-new-package

 ..
 Tip::
-   do I *really* mean that you install all packages using the phrase "cool-new-package"?
+   Does this instruction *really* mean that you install all packages using the phrase "cool-new-package"?

 .. note::
    To tell if you are in the correct conda environment, look at the command-prompt.